How to Tap a Maple Tree for Syrup

 This post may contain affiliate links and/or advertisements, which means that Homestead How-To earns advertising fees or commissions if you click on a link or make a purchase.
 As an Amazon Affiliate, we earn commission on qualified purchases.
 Visit our affiliate disclosure page to learn more.
 The views expressed by authors on this site are based on their experiences only; Homestead-How To in no way provides any warranty, expressed or implied, toward the content of these articles.
 Please use at your own risk.

 You’ve decided!
 You’re going to make maple syrup on the homestead for the first time this year.
-You’ve identified your maples but you don’t know how to tap.
+You’ve identified your maples but you don’t know how to tap a maple tree.
 Not to worry.
 Here are the basics!

 When to Tap your Maple Tree